 New concepts of co-existance

 The worldwide pandemic situation due to the Corona virus made evident that our present form of life and social arrangements was coming to limits.
 Especially in our „western“ societies politics have taken over responsibilities that are going much further into basic human rights than they should.
 Individuals and local communities have lost practice and abilities to organise their coexistence by democratic measures.
 Globalization has changed perspectives and also our focus on basic and suitable needs.

-This book project is going to analyse various alternative forms of co-living in Germany, from rural to urban environments, from open communities to closed communes.
-It is intended to show different practical cases with its strengths and flaws, but without judging their values.
+This book project is going to document various alternative forms of co-living in Germany, from rural to urban environments, from open communities to closed communes.
+It is intended to show different practical cases in their individual expressions, without judging them.